StarCrossPortal/bug-hunting-101/LEVEL_2/exercise_6/README.md

   > DCHECK() here isn't sufficient to prevent the use of uninitialized
   > memory should this someday return false.

-  The purpose of using this cve is to remind everyone that the bug can be prevent by `DCHECK` is also an vulnerability.
+  The purpose of using this cve is to remind everyone that if the return value means important, we must CHECK it not just DCHECK.
+For example, if there is func check whether the `var` has been initialize, return true or false.
+But we DCHECK the return value, it cause that if the `var` is uninitialized, we cann't prevent to use it in release build.

 </details>